andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 ```

 &nbsp;
-### Step 13 Access your virtual host with your browser from remote and enjoy!
+### Step 13 - Opem your web application with your browser from remote on port 80 and enjoy!